8 T-Shirt Fundraising Ideas for Your Fraternity or Sorority

 Your T-shirts don't have to be a standalone fundraiser.
 Consider using them to complement another fundraiser as well.

 For instance, a walk-a-thon is one of the most successful types of fundraisers.
 You can give T-shirts to participants who raise a specific amount of money.
 To take it to the next level, offer larger prizes for greater dollar amounts.

 Making Your T-Shirt Fundraiser Successful

 Sometimes the key to a great fundraiser is doing something original enough that it excites your sellers and your customers.
-The t-shirt fundraiser ideas are just a few ways to do this, but they can be a great start toward a well-funded year.
+These T-shirt fundraiser ideas offer just a few ways to do this, but they can be a great start toward a well-funded year.